snotskie/ttrpg/md/index.md

 Also note:

 - **Checks vs. Contests:** Checks use the terms "fail," "succeed," and "target," while Contests use "lose," "win," "Attack," "Defend," and "outcome size" instead.
 When an effect only mentions failing or succeeding Checks, it does not affect losing or winning Contests.
 And when an effect only mentions losing or winning Contests, it does not affect failing or succeeding Checks.
-For example, the "Fortune's Bounty" Ability allows you to turn a failed Check into a success.
-However, it does not allow you to turn a lost Contest into a win.
-The Uncool condition on the other hand does affect both Checks and Contests, because it modifies the results of rolls performed, without mentioning success, failure, win, or loss directly.

 ### Group Checks and Contests
 <!-- _class: rules -->

 Sometimes characters want to complete actions together as a group.
 There are two general approaches:

 - **Provide Help:** One way is to provide Help to one roll that leads the group's action.
-Some members of the group may decide not to roll and instead wait for the group leader to roll, then provide Help to the leader by spending Blessings to increase the result of the roll.
+Some members of the group may decide not to roll and instead wait for the group leader to roll, then provide Help to the leader by spending Blessings to let the leader reroll.
 - **Median Roll:** Another way is for each character to roll for the action, using the median of their rolls as the group's shared result.
 If the group roll had an even number of individual rolls, then the higher of the two median rolls is used.
 The Group Median Rolls table below provides a quick reference.

 #### Group Median Rolls